Anita Elberse

 Expand all >

-What separates leading companies in the world of entertainment from the pack?
-Drawing on a wealth of quantitative data and in-depth case studies, professor Elberse breaks down why a blockbuster strategy – a portfolio strategy that involving large bets on the most likely winners – is a highly effective strategy, and how companies can best organize for success around such a strategy.
+Drawing on a wealth of quantitative data and in-depth case studies, PROFESSOR ANITA ELBERSE breaks down why a blockbuster innovation mindset – a portfolio strategy that involving large bets on the most likely winners in any context – is a highly effective strategy, and how companies can best organize for success around such an approach.

 Managing and Marketing (Superstar) Talent